-• The CCR expects every reporting facility that has a tumor registry to obtain information about the entire first course therapy from the medical record and, if necessary, the physicians themselves, regardless of where the treatment was administered.
-If it cannot be determined whether an intended therapy was actually performed, record that it was recommended but it is not known whether the procedure was administered.
+- The CCR expects every reporting facility that has a tumor registry to obtain information about the entire first course therapy from the medical record and, if necessary, the physicians themselves, regardless of where the treatment was administered. - Reporting facilities preparing initial case reports for the sole purpose of meeting state mandatory reporting requirements may elect to record only the treatment documented in their medical records. - Abstractors are provided with two data items to record first course of treatment information.